Marsh marigolds are out by the hundreds at the edge of the pond, and the white blossoms are fully open a foot above my head -- the shad blow.

 It's a view of the trails at Berkshire Sanctuaries in Lenox from 5 feet above the ground.
 And it's one my mom taught me to see.

 I grew up down the road from a small preserved wood in southern Connecticut when hemlock trees still grew there, and in the spring she would take me to the plank walk, past the dinosaur rocks and the little island by the knee-high waterfall.
-She taught me the names of the dog's-tooth yellow violets and the trout lilies.

 So her voice went with me as I came down the ravine with sweat between my shoulders, and as I came around the last bend of the boardwalk here, carrying photographs of the marsh marigolds in the sun.